10 Great ‘Live at the Fillmore’ Albums

 In 1968, Graham moved his San Francisco operation to a new site, dubbing it Fillmore West, and also opened Fillmore East in New York’s East Village (a seated venue, unlike the San Francisco Fillmores).
 Their stature as the go-to rock halls only grew, and by the time Graham closed the two venues in 1971, many artists had chosen to record live albums at the various Fillmores, confident that that they played some of their best gigs in those spaces.

-In all, we know of nearly 200 “live at the Fillmore” albums, many released while the venues were still in operation and others, drawn from tapes recorded by the bands or Graham’s people, in more recent years.
+In all, we know of roughly 200 “live at the Fillmore” albums, many released while the venues were still in operation and others, drawn from tapes recorded by the bands or Graham’s people, in more recent years.

 Here are our picks of the 10 most iconic Fillmore albums recorded and released during (or soon after) the original era.